 Total Time Required

 So, how much time do you need total from ideation to distribution?
-If you’ve done the math, you know you should plan at least nine weeks (or just over two months) ahead of time for any major video project.
+If you’ve done the math, you know you should plan around 8-9 weeks (or just over two months) ahead of time for any major video project.